simonw/llm/docs/other-models.md

 ```
 The `model_id` is the identifier that will be recorded in the LLM logs.
 You can use this to specify the model, or you can optionally include a list of aliases for that model.

+If the model is a completion model (such as `gpt-3.5-turbo-instruct`) add `completion: true` to the configuration.

 With this configuration in place, the following command should run a prompt against the new model:

 ```bash